philipn/django-rest-framework-filters/README.rst

 Can I mix and match `django-filter` and `django-rest-framework-filters`?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yes, you can.
+Yes you can.  `django-rest-framework-filters` extends `django-filter`, and you can mix and match them as you please.
 For a given class, you should use only one of ``django-filter`` or
 ``django-rest-framework-filters``, but you can use ``RelatedFilter`` to
 link to a filter relation defined elsewhere that uses vanilla ``django-filter``.